pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 ## Extensible Records

-The Elm language supports records that can be extended with additional fields, often called “extensible records” or “row polymorphism.”
+The Elm language supports records that can be extended with additional fields, often called “extensible records” or “row polymorphism”.
 Instead of only using fixed shapes like `{ name : String, age : Int }`, Elm also allows types such as `{ r | name : String }`, which means “any record that has at least a name : String field, plus possibly more fields collected in r.”
 This feature lets a function say, in its type, “I need these fields, but I do not care what else is in the record.”

 The compiler monomorphizes functions that accept extensible records.
 This monomorphization has the following implications:

-+ When emitting a record access or record update, the concrete record fields are known because of prior type-inference, which allows the compiler to use an index to access the field value.
++ When emitting a record access or record update, the concrete record fields are known from prior type inference, allowing the compiler to use an index to access the field value.
 + The compiler does not support entry points accepting extensible records.
-If the application author selects such a function as a compilation entry point, the compiler issues an error message.
+If the application author selects such a function as a compilation entry point, the compiler returns an error message.

-## Encoding of Elm Values as Pine Values

-For lists and tuples, the Elm compiler emits Pine lists.
-This mapping means that a function rendering an Elm representation of Pine values will display tuples as lists unless it has additional type information.
-For composite values like records or choice type tags, the Elm compiler emits Pine values conforming to the encoding from the `ElmValueEncoding.cs` file as the reference.